 Peyton: I think OCD was probably one of the most isolating things in my life.
 Like I said, even growing up, I was a worrier.
 My friends called me the worrier.

 I was the mom friend like I was always 45.
 I was always isolated because I was the mom.
-I was the worrying.
+I was the worrying one.
 I was the one who can not just ever let loose and have fun now, not in the name of sinful pleasure, but I was just never relaxed.
-I can never breathe.
-And that was one of the most isolating things for me.
+I can never breathe and that was one of the most isolating things for me.

 But like you said, if the holy spirit is truly embodying you then I am called to believe that he is embodying every lonely space I’m walking through.
 So he is quite literally paving the way and telling loneliness to just step aside like it doesn’t have a place here, not in my heart, not in my spirit, not in my physical body, not in my mind.
 And so that’s how I chose the title, Not So By Myself.